Overview of Passive and Active Heat Dissipation Techniques

 Layer Stack Design

 Your layer stack plays an important role in providing passive heat conduction away from active components.
 Copper planes in the internal layers of your layer stack will provide a low thermal resistance path for heat away from active components.
 When thermal vias are combined with the proper layer stack design, you can increase the effective thermal of your PCB substrate near components and help keep component temperatures from exceeding your design limits.

 Thermal design for your layer stack in Altium Designer

 Ceramic and metallic substrates have higher thermal conductivity (i.e., lower thermal resistance) than FR4 and other laminates.
 Once heat does leave an active component and conduct into your substrate, a substrate with higher thermal conductivity will allow heat to quickly move to cooler regions of the circuit board.
 This helps ensure that your PCB has a more uniform temperature distribution and helps to eliminate thermal hot spots beneath active components.

-Using ceramics is desirable in high temperature applications as a ceramic PCB material can have a thermal conductivity value that is a factor 20 to 100 larger than that of standard FR4 and similar laminates.
-These boards are also mechanically stronger than FR4, making them useful for high power electromechanical applications high temperature environments.
+Using ceramics is desirable in high-temperature applications as a ceramic PCB material can have a thermal conductivity value that is a factor 20 to 100 larger than that of standard FR4 and similar laminates.
+These boards are also mechanically stronger than FR4, making them useful for high-power electromechanical applications in high-temperature environments.

 Metal Core PCB

 A metal core PCB is especially useful in applications that run at high power, such as LED arrays and power electronics.
 The metal core provides the same function as a substrate material with a high thermal conductivity; it provides a low thermal resistance path for heat to conduct to regions of the board with low temperature.
 The metal core provides much lower thermal resistance than interior copper layers because the metal core is generally thicker.
 One great example is an aluminum core PCB, which offers high thermal conductivity at low cost.

 Aluminum circuit board as part of thermal design for a multi-board system